Brödraskapet: The founding of The Brotherhood

 Some of the worst inmates tried to fight the new system which led to an increased number of confrontations between prison guards and inmates.
 A serious riot occurred in the summer of 1994 at Tidaholm prison and parts of the prison were burnt to the ground.
-Some of the leaders of the riot at Tidaholm prison would later become some of the founding members of The Brotherhood.
-The response of the prison authorities to the inmates' actions was an extensive use of solitary confinement, forced relocations to other security prisons and delayed paroles.
-Around New Year's 1994/95, a group of hardcore inmates began to organize themselves inside Kumla security prison and in the spring of 1995 they founded The Brotherhood (also shortened "BSK"), the first prison gang in Sweden.
+Some of the leaders of the riot at Tidaholm prison would later become founding members of The Brotherhood.
+The response of the prison authorities to the inmates' actions was extensive use of solitary confinement, forced relocation to other security prisons and delayed paroles.
+Around New Year's 1994/95, a group of hardcore inmates began to organize themselves inside Kumla security prison, and in the spring of 1995 they founded The Brotherhood ("BSK" for short), the first prison gang in Sweden.

 Danny Fitzpatrick

 The initiator and leader of the organization was Danny "The Hood" Fitzpatrick (born 26 February 1953, assassinated 18 June 1998).
 He was serving an eight-year sentence for an armed robbery committed in Stockholm in 1992.
 He was also suspected of murdering a police officer in connection to another armed robbery in Högdalen the same year.
 The Brotherhood recruited some of the worst and most infamous criminals in Sweden.

-Their members were serving sentences for armed robberies, drugs, murder, attempted murder of police officers etc. Among other things the rules of The Brotherhood demanded that the members had to serve time in a security prison and refuse to participate in any rehabilitation programs and refuse to give specimen of urine for drug control.
+Their members were serving sentences for armed robbery, drugs, murder, attempted murder of police officers, etc. Among other things the rules of The Brotherhood demanded that the members had to serve time in a security prison and refuse to participate in any rehabilitation programs or give urine samples for drug testing.
 They also had to show court documents to prove that they were not informers.
 The prison authorities sent The Brotherhood members to solitary confinement and relocated members to other prisons in an effort to break up the organization.
 But these actions backfired and instead the organization spread to several other prisons.
-During the period 1996–1997 The Brotherhood is estimated to have consisted of 80–90 inmates and they had a strong influence over other inmates as well as the prison staff.
-According to police and prison authorities records, Brotherhood members were highly active in crime inside the prisons, mainly in drug dealing and violent crimes.
+During 1996–1997 The Brotherhood is estimated to have consisted of 80–90 inmates and they had a strong influence over other inmates as well as the prison staff.
+According to police and prison authority records, Brotherhood members were highly active in criminal activity inside the prisons, mainly in drug dealing and violent crimes.
 A number of murders inside the Kumla and Tidaholm security prisons during the 1990s are believed to have been committed by The Brotherhood.
 A Brotherhood member is still serving a life sentence for murdering another inmate at the Tidaholm prison in 1998.
 According to the police investigation, the inmate was murdered for slandering the president of The Brotherhood.